Local Cancer Intelligence

 My role: UX Lead

-After kick off and design exploration workshops I've created a new proposal mocks, flows and a prototye.
-I've made a prototype and I've conducted usability test with students and NHS professionals.
-The users had positive feedback regarding the new interactions and search.
+Approach After kick off and design exploration workshops with stakeholders I've created a new proposal mocks, flows and a prototye.
+I've made a prototype and I've conducted usability test with users.

 Prototype and mobile experience

 I've created two prototypes (desktop and mobile) with principle ready to be tested with the users.

 I've conducted usability test with students and NHS professionals.